I rarely watch television.

 Gail Russell.
 Apparently, Paramount

-signed her, with no acting experience,
+signed her with no acting experience

 shortly after High School.
-They wanted
+They knew there was money

-this heavenly face on the big screen
+in putting this heavenly face on the big screen

 and figured they’d be able to mold